Panthers fire Matt Rhule after 1-4 start; Wilks takes over

-Rhule, the first NFL coach to be fired this season, went 11-27 with Carolina and leaves with roughly $40 million remaining on the seven-year, guaranteed $62 million contract he signed in 2020.
+Rhule, the first NFL coach to be fired this season, went 11-27 with Carolina.
 The Panthers fell to 1-4 with Sunday’s 37-15 home loss to San Francisco as 49ers fans made Bank of America Stadium their East Coast home.

 Rhule did not immediately respond to voice and text messages on Monday.